 - Most charoset recipes include nuts as well, and spices.

-- Usually the mixture is sweetened with sugar, honey or something else (agave?), but there are also spicy variations.
+- Usually we sweeten the mixture with sugar, honey or something else (such as agave), but there are also spicy variations.

-- The fruits and nuts should be chopped or pulverized into small pieces and mixed together with enough liquid (wine or juice) to make the mixture moist without having so much liquid that it pools or drips.
+- Chop or pulverize the fruits and nuts into small pieces and mix them together with enough liquid (wine or juice) to make the mixture moist without having so much liquid that it pools or drips.

 - The traditional liquid is sweet red wine, though any fruit juice will work.

-Try experimenting with spices you like and combinations that pique your fancy.
-Does a basically sweet mixture with a hint of cayenne appeal to you?
-For a gingery touch, consider cystallized ginger minced into tiny pieces instead of the dried spice.
-How about adding unusual fruits like pomegranate seeds, or mixing fresh and dried fruits?
-Tropical fruits like bananas and oranges are found in charoset recipes from regions where those fruits are grown.
+Try experimenting with spices and combinations that pique your fancy.
+Does a hint of cayenne appeal to you?
+For a gingery touch, consider adding minced crystallized ginger instead of the dried spice.
+How about unusual fruits like pomegranate seeds?
+You could mix fresh and dried fruits.
+For a tropical bent, use fruits like bananas and oranges.
 If you’re adventurous when it comes to nuts, try pine nuts, hazelnuts or brazil nuts.

 What’s your favorite type of charoset?